 - I will believe the best of others.
 In other words, I will give people the benefit of the doubt.
 I will believe their original intent was good, not evil.
 In fact, there are very few purely evil people in the world.
 By believing the best of others, you will also believe the best in yourself of how you can respond to conflict.

 - I will forgive.
 Wow!
-This can be the really hard one.
+This can be a really hard one.
 You will never experience peace if you harbor hatred and bitterness.
 They cannot co-exist with peace.
 Forgiveness is both a decision and a process.
 You decide to forgive, then begin a process of restoration of a relationship.
 You begin to build trust.
-I can forgive someone, yet still need to build trust.
-If you truly want peace, and want to be part of a movement of peace, forgiveness is critical.
+I can forgive someone, yet still, need to build trust.
+If you truly want peace and want to be part of a movement of peace, forgiveness is critical.